openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 ## How It Works

-At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image(s) to OpenVINO Runtime plugin, performs synchronous inference, and processes output data, logging each step in a standard output stream.
+In the beginning, the sample application reads command-line parameters, prepares input data, loads a specified model and image(s) to OpenVINO Runtime plugin, performs synchronous inference, and processes output data, logging each step in a standard output stream.

-For more information, refer to the explicit description of each sample **Integration Step** in the [Integrate OpenVINO Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) guide.
+For more information, refer to the explicit description of each sample **Integration Step** in the [Integrate OpenVINO Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md).

 ## Running

 Before running the sample, specify a model and an image:

-- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from Open Model Zoo.
+- You may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from Open Model Zoo.
 The models can be downloaded by using the [Model Downloader](@ref omz_tools_downloader).
-- you may use images from the media files collection, available online in the [test data storage](https://storage.openvinotoolkit.org/data/test_data).
+- You may use images from the media files collection, available online in the [test data storage](https://storage.openvinotoolkit.org/data/test_data).

 Run the application with the `-h` option to see the usage message: